moquist/datomic-schematode/README.md

 2. returns a message string on failure.

-Suppose that you want to constrain your data such that no sandwich can ever be named "soap-scum", and such that no two sandwiches can have the same bread and meat.
+Suppose that you want to constrain your data such that no sandwich can ever be named "soap-scum" (a poor example of a constraint, but a concise example of how any constraint fn could be written), and such that no two sandwiches can have the same bread and meat.
 The "soap-scum" constraint is not likely to be common, so you'll have to write your own db/fn for that one.
 But datomic-schematode.constraints/unique can help you out with multi-attribute uniqueness.
-Here's how the updated schema
+Here's how the updated schema looks:
-looks:
 ```clj
 (def schema2
   [{:namespace :sandwich